MichealWei/SnakeGame/README.md

 about another two hours to calibrate the UI.
 The UI is still fragile, but I think it's enough for demo.

 And to make the code more clear, with better bad input handling, I use function composition to connect the logic together.

+To run the project, on windows 10 machine, open the .sln file by visual studio 2019, and click the Run button or click F5 on the keyboard.
+The code target at .net framework 4.7, so you need to install it on windows.

+My experience on this task: My first try is model the game as a 2d interger array, but after some coding, I found it very hard to get the game state controlled.
+2d array is cursed by two or more nested loop with indexed element. so I model the 2d array as a list of point which represent the array's indexes.